CHINAKSHI/SHL_Hiring_Assessment_Hosted_on_kaggle/README.md

-# 🎵 SHL Hiring Assessment (Audio Feature Extraction and Grammar Score Prediction)
+# 🎵 Audio Feature Extraction and Grammar Score Prediction(SHL Hiring Assessment)

 This repository contains code, analysis, and models for predicting grammar quality scores from raw `.wav` audio files using audio feature extraction techniques and machine learning.